vryy/4C/CONTRIBUTING.md

 # Contributing to BACI

 Thank you for your willingness to contribute to BACI.
-The steps outlined in [Setup and Initial Configuration](#setup-and-initial-configuration) have to be performed only once, while the  [Baci Development Workflow](#the-baci-development-workflow) has to be cycled for every bit of code development in Baci.
+The steps outlined in [Setup and Initial Configuration](#setup-and-initial-configuration) have to be performed only once, while the  [BACI Development Workflow](#the-baci-development-workflow) has to be cycled for every bit of code development in BACI.

 > **Note:**  By contributing to BACI, you implicitly agree to our [contributor license agreement](https://gitlab.lrz.de/baci/baci/blob/master/ContributorLicenseAgreement.md).